 - Exhibit Development

-Mark Walhimer is a part-time industrial design professor and managing partner of Museum Planning, LLC a museum consultancy.
+Mark Walhimer is the managing partner of Museum Planning, LLC and a part-time industrial design professor.

 His company specializes in the planning, design, and management of interactive educational experiences.
 Walhimer started his firm in 1999 to assist start-up and expanding museums with museum master planning, exhibition design, and museum project management.
 His firm has completed more than 40 projects worldwide for an international clientele that includes science centers, art museums, history museums, libraries, and corporations.